 Everyone at least once tried to be more productive.
 Get everything done in time.
-Often we use tools, work techniques or some tricks to remember, save, track something during work hours or even in everyday life, because it’s hard to be a human.
+Often we use tools, work techniques or some tricks to remember, save, and track something during work hours or even in everyday life, because it’s hard to be a human.
 Our lives are too fast and contain too much information to understand, remember and reproduce.
 This is why we rely on productivity techniques to stay on track in life.
 I really hate the phrase “life hack” or “hack to …something” because YOU CAN’T HACK THE LIFE.
 These are the words of a complete moron.
 Only you can adapt to upcoming life events and situations or manage your affairs.
 So let’s start with the cool productivity techniques and move on to the best ones.

 Pen and paper – you are best friends